stagerightlabs/tall-stack-demo/README.md

 ## Local Development

-You can run this project locally with [Laravel Sail](https://laravel.com/docs/8.x/sail).
+You can run this project locally with [Laravel Sail](https://laravel.com/docs/8.x/sail), which is built on top of docker and docker-compose.

 Clone the repo to your local machine, then install the dependencies: